Embeddings of $L^p$-operator algebras: Induced embeddings of topological full groups

 \begin{df} An \textit{ample groupoid} is an \'etale groupoid whose topology has a basis of compact open sets.
 For an \'etale groupoid $\mathcal{G}$, we set

 We say that an ample groupoid $\mathcal{G}$ with compact unit space $X$ satisfies \emph{Condition (W)} if for every $x\in X$, we have $\mathcal{G}x\setminus x\mathcal{G}x \neq \emptyset$. \end{df}

-Note that an ample, Weyl groupoid which is minimal automatically satisfies condition (W).
-We also mention, without proof, that the transformation groupoid of a topologically free group action by a discrete group on the Cantor space satisfies condition (W) if and only if there is no (global) fixed point.
+Note that an ample Weyl groupoid which is minimal automatically satisfies condition (W).
+The definition of condition (W) is tailored to the proof of \autoref{tfg wide} and refers to ``wide''; see \autoref{wide}.
+We also mention, without proof, that the transformation groupoid of a topologically free group action by a discrete group on the Cantor space satisfies condition (W) if and only if there is no global fixed point.

 \begin{rem} It is easy to see that products of groupoids with condition (W) again satisfy condition (W). \end{rem}